Innovation

 Lincoln Flex is part of other projects in Orion’s flexibility and markets development programme to maximise customer participation and support decarbonisation at lowest cost.
 These flexibility-related innovation trials are providing valuable insight and evidence on the effectiveness of different solutions, including which ones to scale and where there are opportunities for further exploration.

-For Lincoln, a solution to communicate with Ecotricity and dispatch the flexibility service has been implemented, with the objective to be scalable.
-This solution is embedded within Orion’s operations systems, enabling new functions and ways of working.
-The project will enable learning for integrating non-network solutions on other sites and working with other providers in the future, while also defining Orion’s requirements for a flexibility management system.
+For Lincoln, a solution to communicate with Ecotricity and dispatch the flexibility service was implemented for winter 2024, with the objective to further scale for winter 2025.
+This solution is embedded within Orion’s operations systems, enabling us to trial new functions and ways of working.
+The Lincoln Flex project is helping us understand how to work with other providers to integrate and scale non-network solutions, unlocking the system-wide value of flexibility.

 Publications